MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/configure-yammer.md

 <a name="LinkMetadata"> </a>
 ## Control how links are displayed

 By default, when creating a message with a URL, Yammer will fetch content associated with third-party websites, including title, summary, images, and GIFs.
-You can turn this off.
+Existing URLs that are cached remain until the cache expires.
+You can turn off the display of this data for links.
 Disabling this feature may impact engagement.

 - On the **Configuration** page, in the **Enabled Features** section, specify whether to **Fetch URL Content**.